indico/indico/docs/source/installation/translations.rst

 It describes the interface between translating and programming and some conventions to be followed.
 Everyone involved in translating or programming Indico should have read it before starting the work.

-Whenever translaters spot difficult code (forgotten pluralization, typos), they should do their best to avoid double (or rather: multiple) work to their fellow translators.
+Whenever translators spot difficult code (forgotten pluralization, typos), they should do their best to avoid double (or rather: multiple) work to their fellow translators.
 What is a problem for their translation, usually will be a problem for all translations.
 Don't hesitate to open an issue or pull request on `GitHub <https://github.com/indico/indico>`_.